fluxninja/aperture/docs/content/architecture/architecture.md

 ### Aperture Agents

-Aperture Agents are the workhorses of the platform, residing alongside service instances as sidecars.
-They provide powerful flow control components such as a weighted fair queuing scheduler for workload prioritization and a distributed rate-limiter for abuse prevention.
+Aperture Agents are the workhorses of the platform as they provide powerful flow control components such as a weighted fair queuing scheduler for workload prioritization and a distributed rate-limiter for abuse prevention.

 A flow is the fundamental unit of work from the perspective of an Aperture Agent.
 It could be an API call, a feature, or even a database query.

-The agents monitor signals, that vary from request latency, error rate, health signals, infra signals using an in-built telemetry system.
+The agents monitor service and infrastructure health signals using an in-built telemetry system.
 In addition, a programmable, high-fidelity flow classifier is used to label requests based on attributes such as customer tier or request type.
 These metrics are then analyzed by the Aperture Controller.

-Graceful degradation of services is achieved by prioritizing critical application features over background workloads.
-Similar to boarding an aircraft, business class passengers get priority over other passengers; every application has workloads with varying priorities.
+Aperture Agents schedule workloads based on their priorities, helping maximize user experience or revenue even during overload scenarios.
+Similar to boarding an aircraft, first class passengers get priority over other passengers; every application has workloads with varying priorities.
 For example, a video streaming service might prioritize a request to play a movie by a customer over running an internal machine learning workload.
 A SaaS product might prioritize features used by paid users over those being used by free users.
-Aperture Agents schedule workloads based on their priorities, helping maximize user experience or revenue even during overload scenarios.
+Graceful degradation of services is achieved by prioritizing critical application features over background workloads.

 Aperture Agents can be installed on a variety of infrastructure such as Kubernetes, VMs, or bare-metal.
 They integrate with Service Meshes or can be